MicrosoftDocs/architecture-center/docs/example-scenario/analytics/azure-synapse-analytics-integrate-mongodb-atlas-content.md

 ### Product promotion

 To promote the sale of a product, you can recommend the product to customers who are interested in related products.
-The use case objective is to use sales data and customer buying pattern data to develop strategies for recommending a product to customers.
+The objective is to use sales data and customer buying pattern data to develop strategies for recommending a product to customers.

 By using Azure Synapse Analytics, you can develop AI and machine learning models to determine which products to recommend to customers.